 SSA 540 (Revised), Auditing Accounting Estimates and Related Disclosures gave rise to conforming amendments in SSA 700 (Revised) in August 2019.
-These amendments are effective for audits of financial statements for periods beginning on or after 15 December 2019.

 The revised ACRA Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code) and ISCA Code of Professional Conduct and Ethics (ISCA Code) gave rise to conforming amendments in SSA 700 (Revised) in December 2021.
 These amendments are effective as of 1 December 2021.